AdobeDocs/advertising.en/help/dsp/audiences/custom-segment-create.md

 *Beta feature*

-* Before you generate a segment to track users associated with ID5 IDs, you must sign an agreement with [!DNL ID5] and get your organization's partner ID.
+* Before you generate a segment to track users associated with ID5 IDs, sign an agreement with [!DNL ID5] and get your organization's partner ID.
 Contact your Adobe Account Team for instructions.

 * For measurement in Adobe Analytics, you must:

   1. Complete all [prerequisites for implementing [!DNL Analytics for Advertising]](/help/integrations/analytics/prerequisites.md), and make sure that the [AMO ID and EF ID](/help/integrations/analytics/ids.md) are being populated in your tracking URLs.

   1. Add the following parameter to your webpages before or within the the [JavaScript code required for [!DNL Analytics for Advertising]](/help/integrations/analytics/javascript.md) &mdash; anywhere before the last event service is initialized.

      ```window.id5PartnerId=Your_ID5_PartnerID;```